MartinStokroos/TrueRMS/README.md

 ```
 void setup() {
 	...
-	gridVolt.begin(700, 40, ADC_10BIT, BLR_ON, CNTS);`
+	gridVolt.begin(700, 40, ADC_10BIT, BLR_ON, CNT_SCAN);`
 	...
 }
 ```
 The arguments mean:

 The full ADC range (0 to 5Volts) represents a signal peak-to-peak value of 700V.
-This equals a voltage amplitude of 350V or 247.5Vrms for a sine wave.
+This equals a signal amplitude of 350V or 247.5Vrms for a sine-wave.

-The rms window is 40 samples, which means that the window covers two 50Hz cycles, when sampling at a rate of 1000 samples/sec.
+The rms window is 40 samples, which means that the window covers two 50Hz cycles, when the sampling rate was chosen at 1000 samples/sec.

 The ADC bit resolution is 10bit (Arduino UNO).

 BLR_ON means that the baseline restoration is switched on.
-To capture an AC-signal with the ADC, the zero value of the signal must be shifted towards the mid point of the ADC range by adding a DC-offset voltage with the ADC input circuitry.
-This offset must be corrected afterwards in software by subtracting a constant value from the ADC value.
+To capture an AC-signal with the ADC, the zero value of the signal must be shifted towards the mid point of the ADC-range by adding a DC-offset voltage with the ADC input circuitry.
+This offset must be corrected afterwards in software by subtracting a constant value from the acquired ADC value.
 This correction can be done automatically with BLR_ON and calibration is not needed.
 In figure 1, the blue line indicates the maximum scaled input signal with a voltage swing of 5V and biased on 2.5V.
 The green line shows an input signal with an amplitude of 1V and this will measure 1V/sqrt(2) = 0.71Vrms.

-With the option CNTS, the acquisition is set into the continous mode.
-The acquisition will restart automatically after the last sampling scan.

 ![Figure 1](figures/figure1.png)

+With the option CNT_SCAN, the acquisition is set in the continous mode.
+The acquisition will restart automatically after completing the last scan.

- * Call `gridVolt.update(int adcVal);` from the main loop or from an Interrupt Service Routine (ISR).
-Make sure that the loop iterates with 1000Hz.
+ * Call `gridVolt.update(adcVal);` from the main loop or from an Interrupt Service Routine (ISR).
+Make sure that the loop repeats at a constant rate.

- * Calculate the results with `gridVolt.publish()` and obtain the rms value with: `float Voltage = gridVolt.rmsVal;`
+ * Get the results with `gridVolt.publish()` and obtain the rms value: `float Voltage = gridVolt.rmsVal;`

 ```
 void loop() { // loop must run at 1kHz
 	...
+	adcValue = analogRead(AN0); // read the ADC.
 	gridVolt.update(adcValue);

 	counter++;
 	if(counter >= 500) { // publish every 0.5s
+	gridVolt.publish();
 	Voltage = gridVolt.rmsVal;
 	counter = 0;
 	}
 	...
 	while(loop_timer_not_expired) {1}
+	...
 }
 ```

-## Examples
+## Example Arduino Sketches
 `Measure_avg.ino` - This example shows how to calculate the average value of a signal measured with the ADC.
-It can be used for example when measuring noisy DC voltages.

 `Measure_rms.ino` -  With this example, the RMS-value of the ADC input voltage is determined.

-`AC_powermeter.ino` - This is a complete AC-power measurement application.
-It needs voltage and a voltage representation of the current as input.
+`AC_powermeter.ino` - This is an example for a complete AC-power measurement application.
+It needs voltage and a voltage representation of the current as input on two ADC-channels.
 It determines the apparent power, real power, power factor and the rms-values of the voltage and current.

-## AC measurements with the Arduino
+## AC-line measurements with the Arduino
 The simplest way to interface AC high voltages with the Arduino ADC is by using a voltage transducer, for example the *LV 25-P* voltage transducer from *LEM USA Inc.* This transducer provides galvanic isolation, scaling and level shifting in a single package.
 For current sensing, *LEM* also manufactures the *LEM_LA55-P*, with the same advantages as for the voltage transducer.

-If one prefers to build input scaling circuits from discrete components, a detailed design description is given in the application note [tiduay6c.pdf](http://www.ti.com/lit/ug/tiduay6c/tiduay6c.pdf) belonging to the Voltage Source Inverter Reference Design from Texas Instruments Incorporated.
-Take notice to the warnings!
+If one prefers to build input scaling circuits from discrete components, a detailed design description is given in the application note [tiduay6c.pdf](http://www.ti.com/lit/ug/tiduay6c/tiduay6c.pdf) that belongs to the Voltage Source Inverter Reference Design from Texas Instruments Incorporated.
+Take notice of the warnings!
 The proposed circuits can easily be adapted to the 0-5V range for the Arduino.

 At all times, USE AN ISOLATION TRANSFORMER FOR SAFETY!

+## Future Developments
+Energy metering.

 ## Acknowledgement
-A lot of time was saved in developing this library by using the alternative Arduino-IDE *Sloeber*.
+A lot of time was saved in developing this library by using the alternative Arduino-IDE [Sloeber](https://eclipse.baeyens.it/).
 Sloeber is a wonderful Arduino plugin for Eclipse.
 Thanks to Jantje and his contributors!